Browser does not support script.

 We are dedicated to providing an inclusive, accessible and welcoming environment which supports a diverse and culturally rich community.

-We have always been proud to stand up for social justice, and this spirit runs throughout our University Strategy 2026.
+We have always been proud to stand up for social justice, and this spirit runs throughout our University for Social Impact Strategy.

 Our core value is to promote fairness and challenge prejudice.
 We aim to be at the forefront of eliminating inequalities in higher education.
 This will be reflected in the outcomes of our students.
 We have also set ambitious measures of success that hold us to account towards students and staff.